First time to register on this site?

 Lunch is provided.

-Recommended text: There is a second edition of Hitchcock and Cronquist published in 2018 and edited by David Giblin, Ben Ledger, Peter Zika and Richard Olmstead.
+Recommended text: There is a second edition of Hitchcock and Cronquist published in 2018 and edited by David Giblin, Ben Legler, Peter Zika and Richard Olmstead.
 That would be preferred if you can get it.
 If not bring the older version.

 Hitchcock, c.
 1973.
 Flora of the Pacific Northwest.
 University of Washington Press.